brainstormforce/force-ui/README.md

-## Getting Started - Development Repo
+## Getting Started - Development Repo.

 Learn how to use @bsf/force-ui components to quickly and easily create elegant and flexible pages using Tailwind CSS.